cwarden45/DTC_Scripts/All_of_Us/README.md

 My Biosample collection was on **2/21/2019**

 I am not exactly sure when my sample was sequenced, but I recieved a notification that I could recieve my ancestry and trait results on 3/26/2021.
+I recieved a notification that I could view my "Medicine and Your DNA" and "Hereditary Disease Risk" results on 4/7/2023.

 If you are not already aware of the program for free genome sequencing, you can learn more about **All of Us** [here](https://allofus.nih.gov/).